 One of the earliest Christmas memories that I have is also one of the most vivid.
 I must not have been any older than five or six years old.
 This particular Christmas, we were celebrating with my father’s parents in the tiny town of Salemburg, North Carolina.
 On Christmas Eve, I was beside myself with excitement.
 I could not wait until the next morning to see what Santa might bring me.
 Maybe, if I was lucky, I could stay awake and catch the old fat man in red in the act of dropping off my presents.

 But, like children through the ages, my quest to stay awake and catch Santa did not work.
 I fell fast asleep.
 The next thing that I remember, though, was my dad waking me up the next morning and saying, “You better wake up.
 I think Santa just came by,” At that moment, from the living room, I heard a loud, deep, “Ho, ho, ho,” and then the sound of a door shutting.
 My grandparents did not have a fireplace so Santa had to pick the lock of the front door.

 I felt the rush of adrenaline through my young body.
 I jumped out of bed.
 “If I hurry, I can catch him in the yard before he takes off,” I thought.
 I started running towards the front door.
 As I was approaching the door, I started having second thoughts.
 “What if Santa doesn’t want to be caught?
 He might not appreciate me trying to see him as he makes his escape.
 Maybe some things are just better left alone.”
 I turned around and quickly focused my attention on the presents under the big Christmas tree.
 I never heard my grandfather quietly slipping in the back door and then joining us for the morning’s festivities.

 What is your most vivid childhood memory of Christmas?
 I would love to hear it!

-If you would like to help us have an impact in Brazil, here is the link.
+If you would like to help us have an impact in the US, Africa, India, and South America, here is the link.
 Obrigado (Thank you!) and Feliz Natal!
 (Merry Christmas!)